 It should go without saying that Domaine de la Romanée-Conti does not have a tasting room.
 Nor do they sell logowear.
 Again: they keep a low profile because they have to.

-Perhaps that is why everything about Domaine de la Romanée-Conti — and Vosne-Romanée for that matter — is understated.
+Perhaps that is why everything about Domaine de la Romanée-Conti — and the village of Vosne-Romanée for that matter — is understated.
 It somehow feels right for a winery whose spirit began with Benedictine monks in the 1200s.
 There is no garish sign pointing the way into the village, and I don’t even recall a placard on the front gate stating the domaine’s name.
 The barrels of wine are located halfway across town, underneath a building located behind a red gate in what can only be described as “an undisclosed location.”
 The only sign of life in Vosne-Romanée on that Tuesday afternoon was a construction site.

 We soon met Bertrand de Villaine — the nephew of the estate’s co-owner, Aubert de Villaine, and a man whose role is increasing at the domaine.
 Bertrand was cordial at first, but he was soon telling jokes and putting all of us at ease with his jovial personality.
 I was relieved.
 Tasting wine is better when you are relaxed.